keajs/kea-docs/docs/concepts.md

 Why do we call it `logic`?

-Well, we had to call it something and everything else was already taken :D.
+Well, we had to call it something and everything else was already taken 😅.

 More seriously, this name implies that what `kea()` returns is a complex object, which contains a piece of your state along with logic to manipulate it.